carpentries/instructor-training/episodes/02-practice-learning.md

 in order to see whether they are breathing correctly, and if not, what they should change.

-Formative assessment is most useful when it happens frequently (we will talk about how frequently later) and when the results are easily interpretable by the learner and instructor.
+Formative assessment is most useful when it happens frequently and when the results are easily interpretable by the learner and instructor.

 > ## Repetition vs. Reflective Practice